mozilla/extension-workshop/src/content/documentation/publish/third-party-library-usage.md

 ## When must links for third-party libraries be provided?

-Links to third party libraries must be provided when submitting the extension.
-The links may either be included in the extension's archive, the source archive, or in the "notes for reviewers" on the submission.

-If you include links in one of the archives, we recommend either adding them to a README file in the root directory or another root file clearly intended for AMO reviewers.
+When submitting a version to AMO, links to third-party libraries must be provided.
+You can add the links to the "Notes for Reviewers" section of your extension's details.

 {% endcapture %}
 {% include modules/column-w-toc.liquid,